PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 ## Open questions

-1. How rich should the initial opaque logical type system be?
-At minimum it needs linear value kinds and instruction-supplied input/output signatures;
+1. How rich should the initial generic type interface be?
+At minimum it needs linear/copyable value kinds and instruction-supplied input/output signatures;
-   named lifecycle states can remain instruction-owned type tokens.
+   QEC lifecycle states can remain QEC-dialect type tokens.
 2. Should instruction-set resolution happen eagerly when calls are appended or only when a target and lowering context are known?
 The proposed compromise is eager resolution when fully specified, followed by mandatory resolution during lowering.
-3. Should an instruction set be passed only to `lower`, or may an authoring helper attach its owning set as an explicit circuit dependency?
-The circuit must not interpret it either way, and the resolved artifact must record the actual choice.
+3. Should an instruction set be passed only to `lower`, or may an authoring helper attach its owning set as an explicit program dependency?
+The graph must not interpret it either way, and the resolved artifact must record the actual choice.
 4. Should `compile_to_guppy()` be the artifact-returning name, or should the new